david-a-redick/dirt/README.md

 `check_local` - A sanity check of the local system.
 Good place for things like CPU compatiblity, in case the application has inline assembler.

-`list_dependencies_debian` - Space delimited list of debian packages.
+`dependencies_debian` - Will run `sudo apt-get install ...` for all the debian packages.

-`list_dependencies_dirt` - Space delimited list of other dirt packages.
+`dependencies_dirt` - Will run `dirt.sh install ...` for all the dirt packages.

 `fetch` - Download the source code.
 Could be cloning the repo (preferred) or could be a packaged release bundle (tar ball, etc).